 The majority of hackers do not think they will suffer consequences and often go after low-level employees because they think there is less risk of getting caught.
 This thought pattern makes sense because IT administrators and contractors tend to have direct access to servers and other systems housing sensitive data.
 Furthermore, these contractors or third-party vendors are an excellent choice because they do not work directly within the company, the standards of how they handle data more often fall short.

 Malicious actors know that despite having heard that it's risky, employees still connect to public Wi-Fi.
-Have you watched the video clip of this 12 year old "cyber ninja"?
-Show your employees this video to change their mind about connecting to just any Wi-Fi.
-There's quite a few interesting videos on YouTube that illustrate just how easily social engineering can be pulled off allowing hackers a means in.
+Have you watched the video clip of this 12-year-old "cyber ninja"?
+Show your employees this video to change their minds about connecting to just any Wi-Fi.
+There are quite a few interesting videos on YouTube that illustrate just how easily social engineering can be pulled off allowing hackers a means in.
 A couple of other great examples that will leave you stunned are the video using crying baby sounds in the background as a means of persuasion and another video calling tech support to gain access to privileged information.
 The success of both experiments relies solely on taking advantage of people's good nature.